nicolargo/nvidia-ml-py3/README.txt

 ======

 ***
-Patched to support Python 3
+Patched to support Python 3 (and Python 2)
 ***

 ------------------------------------------------